GoogleCloudPlatform/microservices-demo/kustomize/README.md

     ```

     Note: you may see `<pending>` while GCP provisions the load balancer.
 If this happens, wait a few minutes and re-run the command.

-### Cleanup

-After you have run the deployment variant on Online Boutique, you will want to reset the sample application back to its default state.

-1. While still in the `kustomize/` directory, re-apply the original Kubernetes config to the Online Boutique deployment.

-    ```
-    kubectl apply -f base
-    ```

-    Note: It may take 2-3 minutes before the changes are reflected on the deployment.

-### [OPTIONAL] Cleaning up infrastructure for the Memorystore variation

-1. Enter the `terraform/` directory.

-    ```
-    cd ../terraform
-    ```

-1. Undo the additional Terraform infrastructure by targeting the Memorystore instance.

-    ```
-    terraform destroy -target=google_redis_instance.redis-cart
-    ```
-    1. If there is a confirmation prompt, type `yes` and hit Enter/Return.